polkadot-fellows/RFCs/text/0033-corejam-system-chain-evm-l2s.md

 Host functions are provided allowing any state changes to be committed at fail-safe checkpoints to provide resilience in case of gas overrun (or even buggy code which panics).
 The amount of gas remaining may also be queried without setting a checkpoint. `Gas` is expressed in a regular fashion for a solo-chain (i.e. one-dimensional).

-`accumulate` of one service may call `accumulate` of another service, as is common with smart contracts This is an entirely synchronous function which transfers the execution over to a `destination` Service as well as the provided `amount` into their account.
+The `accumulate` of one service may call `accumulate` of another service via internal contract call, which may also transfer a  `value` into their account.

-### CoreJam Storage API
+### CoreJam Storage API + EIP-4844

 To reference large, immutable and long-term data payloads both in-core (`refine`) and on-chain (`accumulate`), we expose a *CoreJam Storage API*, accessible to untrusted code through Solidity library and to trusted System-chain code via a Golang interface.
 Internally, data is stored with a reference count so that two separate usages of `store` need not be concerned about the other.
 Every piece of data stored for an untrusted caller requires a sizeable deposit.
 When used by untrusted code via a host function, the `depositor` would be set to an account controlled by the executing code.

 ```golang
 type Storage interface {